 Like a maze

 Stonetowns Arabic and Indian influences are noticeable at first glance.
-The capital of Zanzibar (Unesco World Heritage Site) is lively and hot, exotic and guarantees to get totally lost in the narrow alleys.
+The capital of Zanzibar (Unesco World Heritage Site) is lively and very humid.
 No matter how well you study the map, you will immediately get lost in the narrow alleys.

-During the day one sees few Zanzibaris, almost only sellers in the many alleys of the city.
-But after sunset and slightly less sultriness, the women flock in large groups with their children to the Forodhani food market on the promenade.
-Then it gets really crowded in the small park.
-If the stomach plays along, dinner can be quite cheap and everything can be tried: grilled octopus, Shawarma or the Zanzibar pizza.
+During the day one sees few Zanzibaris.
+But after sunset and slightly less sultriness, the women flock in large groups with their children to the Forodhani food market on the promenade and it gets really crowded in the small park.
+If the stomach plays along, dinner can be quite cheap for local meals like grilled octopus, Shawarma or the famous Zanzibar pizza.

 Very impressive are the old Swahili doors made of teak and mahogany, decorated with elaborate carvings.
 The metallic tips are reminiscent of Indian influences, as they once served as protection against elephants.

-The Darajani market, where fruit and vegetables, spices, crafts and fresh fish are sold, was my absolute highlight.
+The Darajani market is an absolute highlight.
 I love to soak up impressions in the middle of the daily hustle and bustle.
-The fish hall and the auctions in front of it are especially worth seeing.
-Zanzibar is famous for its spices, coffee is even available with a subtle taste of ginger, cloves or cinnamon.
+The fish hall and the auctions in front of it are worth seeing.
+Zanzibar is famous for its spices.
+Coffee is sold with a subtle taste of ginger, cloves or cinnamon.

 Dar Es Salaam

-24h in the capital of Tanzania were more rewarding and less chaotic than I had imagined.
-I also didn’t find Dar es Salaam particularly dangerous, although it was certainly advisable to walk to Kariakoo Market (the largest market in East Africa) without valuables.
-But after nightfall at the latest, there is no way around taking a taxi booked through the hotel.
-The city should even have the most beautiful beaches of the country a little outside.
+24 hours in the capital of Tanzania were more rewarding and less chaotic than imagined.
+Dar es Salaam isn´t particularly dangerous, although it was certainly advisable to walk to Kariakoo Market (the largest market in East Africa) without valuables.
+But after nightfall at the latest, there is no way around than by a booked taxi.
+Interesting to know: A little outside of the city yo can expect one of the most beautiful beaches of the country.